 All applicants need an endorsement.
 Applicants can begin the process at endorse.byu.edu.
 Non-LDS applicants will need an interview with both a local religious leader and BYU chaplain.

 The admissions committee would like to learn more about you from people who know you in a professional setting.
-Select three people who can speak directly to your aptitude for, or accomplishments in, leadership and management.
+Select two people who can speak directly to your aptitude for, or accomplishments in, leadership and management.
 Please don’t select people who aren’t truly qualified to write about you in a professional setting.
 A recommendation letter includes 1) a letter presenting specific examples of your leadership and team building skills and 2) a standardized form required by the university.

 Applicants who work in family business, entrepreneurial positions, or other non-traditional backgrounds will need to be creative when choosing recommenders.
 You may consider co-workers, clients, vendors, or others you have worked with in the business community.
 The job level or title of the recommenders are not factors in the admissions process.